John Munro Longyear

-John Munro Longyear, Sr. (April 15, 1850 – May 28, 1922) was an American businessman and noted developer of timber and mineral lands in the Upper Peninsula of Michigan who became the central figure behind the Arctic Coal Company, which surveyed and mined coalfields on Spitsbergen, now Svalbard, from 1905 to 1916.
+John Munro Longyear Sr. (April 15, 1850 – May 28, 1922) was an American businessman and noted developer of timber and mineral lands in the Upper Peninsula of Michigan and Minnesota who became the central figure behind the Arctic Coal Company, which surveyed and mined coalfields on Spitsbergen, from 1905 to 1916.
 This company developed a settlement on Spitsbergen able to accommodate up to around 500 people which became known as Longyear City, now Longyearbyen, adjacent Advent Bay.

 Biography

 Longyear was born in Lansing, Michigan, on April 15, 1850, the son of U.S. Congressman John Wesley Longyear (1820–1875) and Harriet Longyear (née Harriet Munro, 1826–1917).
-It is unclear how many siblings Longyear had, but it is known that he had two brothers named Howard and James and a sister named Ida.
-Through his mother, Longyear was reportedly the great-great-great grandchild of the Scottish American soldier William Munroe.
+He had two brothers, Howard and James, and a sister Ida and possibly other siblings.
+Through his mother, Longyear was reportedly the great-great-great-grandchild of the Scottish American soldier William Munroe.
 In young life Longyear suffered various health problems and was prone to exhaustion.

 In 1873, when he was 23, Longyear moved to Marquette, Michigan, and for over 20 years established himself as an expert in identifying iron ore properties for mines.
 One of the mines he was involved with in Iron Mountain, Michigan, became one of the largest underground mines in the United States.
 He was one of the founders, c.
 1890, of the Huron Mountain Club near Big Bay, Michigan, and also served as its first president.
 In 1906, he founded the Arctic Coal Company with long-time associate Frederick Ayer and several other small shareholders.
 Longyear was the main owner of the Arctic Coal Company with headquarters in Boston, Massachusetts.
 Longyear had visited Svalbard in 1901, and bought the Trondhjem Spitsbergen Kulkompani in 1906.

 Store Norske Spitsbergen Kulkompani started as a consortium of Norwegian investors in 1916.
 It purchased Arctic Coal Company's and Ayer and Longyear's lands and operations on Spitsbergen in that year.
 They went on to develop major coal-mining operations in the Advent Valley region and at Sveagruva, originally a Swedish coal-mining operation.